BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 You can choose between two different types of games; Traditional Lottery or Prize Lottery (Raffle).

+## **Prize Lottery (Raffle)**
+Prize games offer a fixed number of prizes that are always guaranteed to be won in the Lottery, regardless of the number of tickets sold.
+Prizes can range from cash, to cars and even experiences.

+When choosing a prize raffle lottery you should keep the following factors in mind:

+- **Leverage Experiences**: Do you have access to a VIP experience that your supports would be willing to pay for a chance to have?
+- **Leverage Donations & Discounts**: Do you have access to discounted or donated items that you can put in your raffle?
+- **Selling All Tickets**: If you are buying and paying for your prizes, do you have confidence in being able to sell all tickets?

 ## **Traditional Lottery**
 Pre-configured Lottery games offer a maximum Jackpot prize of £25,000 and have preset payout tables.
 The amount of revenue you earn from Lottery games can vary based on the probability of winning a prize and the respective outcomes in each game.